The Seven Churches part b

 Peter, in 1Peter 1:7 wrote: ‘These (trials) have come so that your faith – of greater worth than gold, which perishes even though refined by fire – may be proved genuine and may result in praise, glory and honour when Jesus Christ is revealed.

-The Christian life has an element of sadness built into its fabric.
+The Christian life has an element of sadness woven into its fabric.
 Our faith may often offend those closest to us.
 Family members, friends and work colleagues may all misunderstand and turn against us and they may face their judgement and derision.
 Such is the price of carrying the cross of Christ.

 I hasten to repeat though that we are not called to be deliberately antagonistic but rather that we should seek to live in peace with all men.